-A pseudo-random pattern is generated in the shift-register elements of the selected BSCs on each rising edge of TCK, updated in the shadow latches, and applied to the associated device output pins on each falling edge of TCK.
-This data also is updated in the shadow latches of the selected input BSCs and applied to the inputs of the normal on-chip logic.
-Figures 5 and 6 illustrate the 36-bit linear-feedback shift-register algorithms through which the patterns are generated.
+A pseudo-random pattern is generated in the shift-register elements of the selected BSCs on each rising edge of TCK, updated in the shadow latches, and applied to the associated device output-mode I/O pins on each falling edge of TCK.
+Figures 5 and 6 show the 36-bit linear-feedback shift-register algorithms through which the patterns are generated.
 An initial seed value should be scanned into the BSR before performing this operation.
 A seed value of all zeroes does not produce additional patterns.